uw-thalesians/perceptia-clients/perceptia-one/README.md

 `-POnePortPublish` (string) which is the port to publish the perceptiaone container if run by this script, default is: "4444"

-`-PerceptiaDockerNet` (string) which is the name of the docker network the container should be attached to when run, default value is "perceptia-net"

 `-BuildPOne` (switch) will build the perceptiaone image using the local source, default is: false.
 To set true, include the switch

 ### [Start with Docker Commands](#start-local-docker-commands)